 - 3 large egg yolks

-Place the egg yolks and strained vinegar mixture into the heatproof bowl and whisk together until blended.
-Set the bowl over the simmering water and whisk vigorously as the eggs thicken and increase in volume, scraping the sides frequently to keep the mixture cooking evenly.
+- Place the egg yolks and strained vinegar mixture into the heatproof bowl and whisk together until blended.
+Set the bowl over the simmering water and whisk vigorously.
+As the eggs thicken and increase in volume, scrape the sides frequently to keep the mixture cooking evenly.
 You must whisk continually until the eggs have thickened to the point where you can see thin ribbons form when you lift the whisk.
 This should take about 5 minutes.

-To finish the sauce, whisk in the melted butter in a very slow drizzle.
+- To finish the sauce, whisk in the melted butter in a very slow drizzle.
 The sauce will thicken and develop a glossy sheen.
-Pour into a sauce boat and serve immediately.

 - To keep the Béarnaise warm for just a few minutes while you cook the beef, you can simply remove the pan from the stove and leave it in the bowl above the hot water.
 For longer storage, transfer it to a large insulated mug or thermos.

 Roast the beef